LukeJessop/qaa-coding-challenge/README.md

 # **Goals**
 * Your solution showcases your automated test and framework design skills
-* Your solution showcases your skills in Selenium and Java
+* Your solution showcases your skills in Cyrpress.io and TypeScript

 # **Stretch Goals**
-* Your tests are runnable in the Mac/Windows/Linux terminal
-* Detailed logs print to console and log file(s)
 * Project is "Dockerized"
+*
 * Anything else that you feel adds value is implemented

 # **Acceptance Criteria**

-* Framework is written in Java
+* Framework is written in Cypress and TypeScript
-* Dependencies are managed by Maven
+* Dependencies are managed by Yarn
-* Tests use an assertion library
 * Readme is included with documentation on the following:
-  * Requirements for running tests (Java version, etc.)
+  * Requirements for running tests (node version, etc.)
   * Steps necessary for running tests
   * Any other useful information
 * Includes necessary support structure to facilitate the ease of writing many tests